-We used our approach to generate a variety of sprites that exhibit different types of dynamic behavior, including a cartoony ball, bouncy characters, lively construction materials, and articulated ragdolls.
+We used our approach to generate a variety of sprites that exhibit different types of dynamic behavior, including a cartoony ball, bouncy characters, lively construction materials, and articulated ragdolls, either passively animated or controlled by a finite state machine.
 We also created three games that combine multiple sprites into interactive environments.
 Our results demonstrate how our approach facilitates the creation of dynamic objects from static drawings and gives artists intuitive and powerful control over not only the pose manifold, but also how the pose manifold is navigated.

-2 Related Work
+Related Work